phatakshaunak/fastAPI_FCC/README.md

 ## API for a social media application using fastAPI
 Coding an API for a dummy social media application with fastAPI with Free Code Camp's fastAPI course.

-The API implements the functionalities:
+The API implements the below functionalities:

 1. User posts
     * Create a new post